dtp27/dtp27/README.md

 # 🚀 Hey, I'm Dan!

 A little bit about me:
-- 🔥 I’m very interested in Software and Data Engineering
+- 🔥 I’m very interested in Software, Analytics and Data Engineering
 - 🎓 I’m currently learning the fundamentals of software development in order to explore the field
 - 🤝 I'm looking to get more experience by collaborating on any open source web projects that people could use a hand on
 - 🤘 In my free time, I love to play bass guitar and hang out with family